profsmith89/ctps/_sources/chap05.md

         # REST OF SCRIPT
 ```

-To receive phone calls on that phone, we also have to publish the phone number, which lets people know we'll answer it if they call it.
+To receive phone calls on that phone, we also must publish the phone number, which lets people know we'll answer it if they call it.
 This is the purpose of `listen` method (line 12 above), which we will always group with the call to `bind`.

 ## Picking up a call